Bringing Clarity to Randy Johnson Rookie Cards

 To have a 225 card set in 1989 was considered a small set.
 All other sets in this era were 2x, 3x bigger in size.
 Another feature that makes this set unique is the technology offered.
 Identified as “Magic Motion” cards because when tilted the card front displayed three different players.

 While researching for this post this one really caught me by surprise.
-Up until a few days prior to this post, I did not know that Johnson had a Sportflics rookie.
+Up until a few days before this post, I did not know that Johnson had a Sportflics rookie.
 It made me question myself, “how did I not know that?”
 I whispered.
 So obviously, like any legit collector, I had to go on eBay and immediately purchased one.
 I picked up a PSA GM-MT 10 for under $30.00 shipped!
 I was ecstatic!
 There are no parallels for this card.

 Topps kept it simple, not too much razzle-dazzle here just a clean, simple card design that allows us to see more of the photo.
 White borders outlined in a navy blue line that have a couple of rounded edges and a couple of sharp edges on the photo give it a nice touch and that all impressive team/player name swoosh is classic!
 The card back gives us a good player-bio, stats and commentary but can be challenging to find gem mint copies due to the black, reddish/pink card stock.
 There is a Topps Tiffany parallel for this one.